nikothomas/ribbon-health/README.md

-# Rust API client for ribbon-health
+# Rust API client for Ribbon Health

 An API client for interacting with the data provided by Ribbon Health, including information about healthcare providers, locations, insurances, and more.